deafdudecomputers/PalWorldSaveTools/README.md

 - Go back to the same folder path:
   `%localappdata%\Pal\Saved\SaveGames\`
 - Look for a folder with a **random ID** (this should be your **Steam ID**).
-- Open that folder and look for the folder that matches your **new server/world ID**.
+- Open that folder and **sort the subfolders by the "Last Modified" date**.
+- Look for the folder that matches your **new server/world ID**.
-- Again, check the "Last Modified" date to ensure you are in the correct folder.
-- Open the folder and **paste** the `LocalData.sav` file from the old server/world ID into this folder.
+- Once you've found the correct folder, **paste** the `LocalData.sav` file from the old server/world ID into this folder.
+- If the `LocalData.sav` file already exists in the new folder, **confirm the overwrite** when prompted to replace the existing file.

 ### 3. Restore Your Map
 - Now, go into your **new server/world**, and your map should be restored with the old world data.